sacdallago/nCoV/README.md

 # 2019-nCoV Protein Sequences

-This repo collects various files that may be useful for researchers interested in the 2019-nCoV, aka. the novel CoronaVirus (also known as Wuhan coronavirus, or Wuhan seafood market pneumonia virus).
+In this repo I collected various files that may be useful for the community / those interested in the 2019-nCoV, aka. the novel CoronaVirus (also known as Wuhan coronavirus, or Wuhan seafood market pneumonia virus).
+If you have any questions contact me on TW: [@sacdallago](https://twitter.com/sacdallago)

+### Files:

 1. All protein products translated from sequenced genomes on NCBI ([from NCBI protein](https://www.ncbi.nlm.nih.gov/protein/?term=txid2697049[Organism:noexp])) as a single FASTA file.
 This resource is updated regularly: [files/nCoV.fasta](files/nCoV.fasta)